Why I decided to self-fund a CIM qualification during the pandemic

 The second module culminated in a written assignment, using the same tools provided as the first module.
 If it had all been a bit of a culture shock before, now it was almost second nature to add tabs to pages in the textbooks and bookmark relevant web pages.

-Managing a full-time workload along with study meant that sometimes it was challenging to feel happy with what I produced.
+Managing a full-time workload along with studying meant that sometimes it was challenging to feel happy with what I produced.
 To help, I allocated time on certain days of the week to complete certain tasks, by setting a timer on my phone to complete as much as possible within that timeframe, whether it be an hour or two hours, or whatever I felt I could manage.

 I was so pleased when I pressed ‘submit’ on my final assignment and as if I needed a reminder of my achievement, the certificate for my first module arrived through the door.
 I felt so proud of myself.
 Whatever the final grade, I’d managed to complete a qualification in something I had never formally learned before, while working full time, during a pandemic, and after working hard on my physical and cognitive recovery after a bout of illnesses.